Will Smith apologizes: ‘I was out of line and I was wrong’

 Whoopi Goldberg, a member of the Academy’s board of governors, said Monday on “The View”: “We’re not going to take that Oscar from him.
 There will be consequences, I’m sure.”

 The Screen Actors Guild also weighed in.
-The film, television and radio union called the incident “unacceptable” and said “violence or physical abuse in the workplace is never acceptable.”
+The film, television and radio union called the incident “unacceptable.”
 SAG said that it had been in contact with the academy and ABC, and it doesn’t comment on the guild’s own disciplinary process.

 “In a way, I feel bad for Will Smith, too, because I think he let his emotions get the better of him, and this should have been one of the great nights of his life,” said former Oscar host Jimmy Kimmel on Bill Simmons’ podcast.
 “And now it’s not.
 Was there anyone who didn’t like Will Smith an hour ago in the world?
 Like no one, right?
 Now he doesn’t have a single comedian friend — that’s for sure.”